How to Chart for Clinical Quality Measures in PCC EHR

 • Depending on the specific brand of immunization your practice uses, and when your practice came online with PCC, your practice may need to review and update your immunization CVX codes.

-• Optionally, your practice may want to review and update your chart note protocols to ensure they display the Immunizations component and display each age-appropropriate immunization order on every chart note.
+• Optionally, your practice may want to review and update your chart note protocols to ensure they display the Immunizations component and display each age-appropriate immunization order on every chart note.

 (Show Me How)

-1. When you see a patient, review their immunization history and update their immunization record.
+1. When you see a patient, review or look up and import their immunization history from the state registry, and update their immunization record.

 2. Order and administer age-appropriate immunizations.